 It is advisable for borrowers to confirm for any loan curbs.
 This is before you use any use the personal loan, car loan, renovation loan, or mortgage.
 This will help you know the amount you may borrow.
 The Singaporean Monetary Authority (MAS) presently has set loan curbs on unsecured loans.
 This limits the amount you may borrow to about 18 months of a borrower’s income.
-From 1st June 2019, the curb will be decreased to 12 months of a borrower’s income.
+From 1st June 2019, the curb will be reduced to 12 months of a borrower’s income.

 The largest loan amount you may borrow for home loans will depend on if you will use the private bank loan or HDB Concessionary loan.
 For HDB loans (just for the HDB flats, omitting Executive Condominiums).
-You could borrow about 90% of your flat’s value or selling price.
-The one that is lower.
+You could borrow about 90% of your flat’s value or selling price — the one that is lower.
 For Executive Condos and private homes, you could have to utilize the bank loan.
 You could borrow about 80% of selling price or property value, the one that is lower.

 Car loan caps depend on the vehicle Open Market (OMV).
 For vehicles with a market value of S$20,000 and below, their loan is limited to 70% of vehicle total price. (it includes the Entitlement Certificate (COE), and any other taxes.
 Those cars with a market value above $20,000, their loan are curbed at 60%.